 Fortunately, aging offers the beautiful possibility of hindsight.
 At some point you realize that you have carried everything you have become since you were a child, the seeds and roots of the good, the bad, the ugly, the brightness, the spiritual, the beautiful and the nothingness.
 You may look back on the insecure 15-year old you.
 She thought she needed to change herself and the world to make it acceptable.
 She was in such pain.
 Today, you take her in your arms with great tenderness and embrace her to re-assure her.
 You can travel through time and do that with any part of the self that felt hurt or abandoned.

 That is when you realize that linear time is a very old mental construct humans have adhered to as the only way to measure time.
 Age and aging–as most of us see it–is deeply ingrained in that construct.
 But there is another time, the time of the heart, the dream time, the now time that heals everything.

 When the seeker goes within to find the self, he/she enters that time and finds that age doesn’t exist.
 We often hear that from seniors: “I don’t feel old inside.”
 That is the time of love, the time of art and creativity, the time of paradoxes, the time of full living and time for reconciliation with the perfection of the self and of the world.

-Youthful living is now
+Youthful Living is Now

-Self-care, self-inquiry and the now time are the main ingredients that ensure youthful living.
-Nurturing the body keeps it moist, supple and slows down decay; investigating the nature of who we are as individuals brings us to the now time; and the now time shows us that the mind and our thoughts are illusions that prevents us from connecting with our immortality.
+Self-care, self-inquiry and the present time are the main ingredients that ensure youthful living.
+Nurturing the body keeps it moist, supple and slows down decay; investigating the nature of who we are as individuals brings us to the now time; and the now time shows us that the mind and our thoughts are illusions that prevent us from connecting with our immortality.
 Once we become aware of that, there is only one conclusion: I am not alone, I belong to the whole and the whole belongs to me.

 *The answer to this question is that they all are drying.
 Dryness is one major factor that contributes to physical aging.